Chocolate Peanut Butter Shake | Backpacking Meal

 FIELD

-- Add 8 oz (240 mL) cold water to the container.
+- Add 8 oz (240 mL) of cold water to the container.
 Add more or less water to reach the desired flavor.

-- Massage the bag with your fingertips or use a utensil to break up any lumps as peanut powder may clump.
+- Massage the bag with your fingertips or use a utensil to break up any lumps, as peanut powder may clump.

 NOTES